antoniomanuelfr/Survey-Propagation/README.md

 ## Todo list
 1. [ ] Improve comments.
-2. [ ] ReadDIMACS: Ignore comments that might be in the middle of the file
+2. [X] ReadDIMACS: Ignore comments that might be in the middle of the file. #05e2b6ae
-3. [ ] Make functions to print the FactorGraph data structure
+3. [X] Make functions to print the FactorGraph data structure. #05e2b6ae
 4. [ ] Make the SurveyPropagation function